Plan Your Visit

 1838 Jay Mansion

-Open from dawn to dusk all year round (excluding fenced in areas).
-There are also QR signs around the property outside.
-Hold your phone up to the markers to take a photo and a weblink should pop up on your screen automatically.
-One can follow the mown grass path path behind the Jay Mansion, to the neighboring park at Marshlands Conservancy and down to the water – see two parks in one day!
+Grounds open dawn to dusk all year round (excluding fenced in areas).
+There are QR signs around the property outside.
+Follow the mown grass path behind the Jay Mansion, to the neighboring park at Marshlands Conservancy and down to the water – see two parks in one day!

 Jay Estate Gardens